justingaffney/Surveys-Smart-Contract/README.md

 # Neo.SmartContract.Poll
-Simple polling system using NEO blockchain
+Simple polling system using a Smart Contract on the NEO blockchain